bradyhouse/house/fiddles/angular2-seeder/README.markdown

 ======

 _Angular, Spangular_ Its ubiquitous.
-Unfortunately, as I have found over the last few weeks ( _months_ ) working with the framework (see the [Angular2 collection](../Angular2)), there is pain involved with entry.
+Unfortunately, as I have found over the last few weeks ( _months_ ) working with the framework (see the [Angular2 collection](../Angular2)), there is an obstacle to entry-- _tooling_.

 Creating an Angular2 app doesn't begin with a story board (or idea).
 It begins with _tooling_.
 It begins with deciding how your code base will go from typescript to transpiled javascript. _Gulp and Grunt or webpack_?
-Short of playing with the [Angular Cmd Line Interface (CLI)](https://cli.angular.io/), which (as of the writing of this Markdown) is not quite ready for _production-lifting_, there are _seeder project templates_.
+Short of playing with the [Angular Cmd Line Interface (CLI)](https://cli.angular.io/), which (as of the writing of this _markdown_) is not quite ready for _production_, there are _seeder project templates_.

 This collection is aimed at POC's experimenting with the [angular2 seed](https://github.com/mgechev/angular2-seed) template.